weo-soft/poe-link-collection/README.md

 - **Categorized Links**: Organized sections for different PoE resource types
 - **Navigation**: Multi-page hub navigation with visual indicators
 - **League Events**: Display current and past league information with duration calculations
+- **Update Section**: Shows when the page was last updated with a changelog of link additions and removals
 - **Path of Exile Theme**: Dark theme with PoE aesthetic elements
 - **Progressive Enhancement**: Core functionality works without JavaScript